- Identify the six elements of an effective schedule for preschool children.

-Preschool children are very sensitive to their settings, and their behaviors and interactions with other children and adults are often different in different situations (Vitiello, Booren, Downer, & Williford, 2012).
-This means that preschool-age children are likely to have different learning experiences when involved in different types of activities.
-To help preschool children develop all of the diverse skills they need to succeed, they should be exposed to different settings and activities throughout the school day.
+Preschool children are sensitive to their settings, and their behaviors and interactions with other children and adults are often different in different situations (Vitiello, Booren, Downer, & Williford, 2012).
+This means that preschool-age children are likely to have unique learning experiences when involved in various types of activities.
+To help preschool children develop the diverse skills they need to succeed, they should be exposed to different settings and activities throughout the school day.
 Providing a daily schedule will “allow for long, focused investigation periods and clear routines that children can count on for communicating with peers in whole-group experiences, some in which all will gather to discuss topics and processes related to the emergent inquiry,” (Broderick & Hong, 2020, p.
 11).

 Creating an effective schedule is like putting together a puzzle or a favorite recipe.
 There are certain “ingredients,” or elements that go into an effective schedule.
 The order and style of those elements are up to you.
 This lesson will introduce you to the six elements of an effective schedule.
 Then you will have a chance to consider how best to arrange these pieces for your classroom.
-The schedule is the “big picture” of the main activities you and the children engage in daily.
+The schedule is the big picture of the main activities you and the children engage in daily.
 Routines, on the other hand, are the steps done along the way to complete the schedule.
 Routines help provide a pattern and predictability to one’s day.
 Both elements help to promote autonomy and self-regulation in children.
 This lesson will also address how to create and support your classroom routines.

 1. Free-Choice Time

 A substantial portion of the day should be dedicated to free-choice time in the classroom because this time is especially important for preschoolers.
-In most programs that operate eight hours or more, this means at least 60 minutes (Cryer, Harms, & Riley, 2003) should be dedicated to free-choice activities.
+In most programs that operate eight hours or more, this means at least 60 minutes (Cryer, Harms, & Riley, 20012) should be dedicated to free-choice activities.
 This amount of time is critical for preschool-age children to engage in lengthy play ideas.
 The goal is active engagement.
-The materials you provide and your interactions with children can help them become and stay engaged, and can help children reach learning goals in this more unstructured time.
+The materials you provide and your supportive interactions with children can help them become and stay engaged and can help children reach learning goals.

 2. Outdoor Time

-At least 60 minutes per day should be spent outdoors, weather permitting, for programs that operate eight hours or more (Cryer, Harms, & Riley, 2003).
-In full day programs, this amount of time should be spent outdoors in both the morning and the afternoon (Dodge et al., 2010).
+At least 60 minutes per day should be spent outdoors, weather permitting, for programs that operate eight hours or more (Cryer, Harms, & Riley, 20012).
+In full-day programs, this amount of time should be spent outdoors in both the morning and the afternoon.
 Outdoor time can take different forms.
 In some preschools, children may have access to an outdoor fixed playground area in which they can choose where and how to play.
 Children often are most physically active when they play with portable equipment such as balls and bicycles, regardless of whether or not they have access to fixed playgroup equipment.
-(Kreichauf et al., 2012).
-Teachers can provide these types of equipment, as well as other traditional outdoor toys like chalk and bubbles, and create outdoor interest areas for children to choose from.
+Teachers can provide these types of equipment, as well as other traditional outdoor toys like chalk and bubbles and create outdoor interest areas for children to choose from.

 Many of the same materials you provide indoors can be used to promote engagement outdoors as well.
 In addition to traditional outdoor toys like bikes, balls, and chalk, consider providing dramatic play props, sand and water tables, pencils and paper, a basket of books in the shade, and blocks or natural materials for building.
 Also consider bringing the class pet (like a rabbit) outdoors if appropriate.
-Doing these things will help children stay actively engaged and provide opportunities for extended learning.
+Doing these things will help children stay actively engaged and provide opportunities to extend their learning.

 3. Large-Group Activities

 Preschool children also benefit from large-group activities that are initiated by a teacher.
-These activities involve instruction or discussion focused on building children’s academic and social skills.
+These activities involve instruction or discussion focused on building children’s inquiry, academic, and social skills.
 Many interesting things can happen during large-group time.
-This time provides an opportunity to read stories to the group, sing songs, discuss the daily schedule or calendar, and encourage children to share special events, welcome a guest visitor or new child and build classroom community.
-Preschool teachers’ instruction is often more effective in large-group settings than in other settings.
-(Cabell, DeCoster, LoCasale-Crouch, Hamre, & Pianta, 2013).
+This time provides an opportunity to read stories to the group, sing songs, discuss the daily schedule or calendar, encourage children to share special events or items, welcome a guest visitor or new child, and build classroom community.

 Research shows that teacher-guided, large-group time may be especially important for helping preschoolers develop early literacy skills.
-Large-group time can also help children strengthen their skills in paying attention and learning to control their behaviors (Dickinson & Porche, 2011).
-It’s important to remember that teacher-directed, large-group times should be kept short.
-Young children learn best if group times are 15–20 minutes or less (Hemmeter, Ostrosky, Artman, & Kinder, 2008).
+Large-group time can also help children strengthen their skills in paying attention and learning to control their behaviors.
+It is important to remember that teacher-directed large-group times should be kept short.
+Young children learn best if group times are 15 to 20 minutes or less (Hemmeter, Ostrosky, Artman, & Kinder, 2008).

 4. Small-Group Activities

 Transitions are unavoidable in preschool classrooms.
 There are times during the day when children must stop one activity and start another, for example, cleaning up interest areas and lining up to go outside.
-Transitions are often a difficult part of the preschool day, and child engagement can be low during this time (Vitiello et al., 2012).
+Transitions are often a difficult part of the preschool day, and child engagement can be low during this time.
 Even though some transitions are necessary, teachers can do their best to minimize transitions and keep children engaged.
 Both preventive and individualized strategies can help create smooth transitions.

-Next, ask yourself: Must all of the children do the same thing at the same time during transitions?
+Next, ask yourself: Do all of the children need to do the same thing at the same time during transitions?
 For example, consider the transition between large-group time and snack time.
-Instead of sending all the children to wash their hands at the same time, perhaps you can send a few children at a time to wash their hands, while you keep the rest of the children engaged with songs or discussions.
-Then, when a child returns from washing hands, they can tap another child on the shoulder to indicate that it is the next child’s turn to wash.
+Instead of sending all the children to wash their hands at the same time, perhaps you can send a few children at a time to wash their hands while you keep the rest of the children engaged with songs or discussions.
+Then, when a child returns from washing hands, you can indicate that it is the next child’s turn.

 There are also other ways to keep children positively engaged during transitions.
 Like adults, children appreciate knowing ahead of time when a change is coming.
-For example, before the end of free-choice time, it may be helpful to give children a “5-minute warning” when there are 5 minutes left of playtime before it is time to clean up.
-You can use child-friendly tools like a timer (Lentini, 2005) to help children know when the transition is occurring.
-In addition, singing songs with accompanying movements (e.g., hand clapping) during transitions such as clean up or hand washing may help keep children focused on what they are doing and prevent long waiting times in which children have nothing to do.
+Before the end of an activity, it may be helpful to give children a “5-minute warning” when there are 5 minutes left before it is time to clean up.
+You can use child-friendly tools like a timer to help children know when the transition will occur.
+Singing songs with accompanying movements (e.g., hand clapping) during transitions such as clean up or handwashing may help keep children focused on what they are doing and prevent long waiting times in which children have nothing to do.
 Finally, make sure to have materials such as books, puzzles, and puppets available for children who are waiting to begin the next activity.

 Routines are an important part of the classroom day.
-Routines in preschool classrooms include things such as arrival time, bathroom time, cleanup time, naptime and departure time.
+Routines in preschool classrooms include things such as arrival time, bathroom time, clean-up time, naptime, and departure time.
 Many routines, such as meals or group time, are necessary and helpful to building a consistent classroom community.
-Planning is the key to successful routines.
-Routines should match the child’s stage of development.
+Planning is the key to successful routines and the routines should match the children’s stage of development.
 For preschool children, this means that routines should support children’s developing abilities to do things on their own but should not be too complicated for preschoolers to learn and remember.

 Some children engage in these routines with no problems.
 Other children have a harder time.
 There are things you can do to help all children make the most of these daily routines.
 First, you need to think carefully about what you want children to do.
 Think of a routine like morning arrival.
-What exactly do you want children to do when they enter the room?
-For some teachers, the answer is: Come in quietly and get started.
-Unfortunately, this kind of answer doesn’t give children much information.
-What does it mean to “get started?”
-Think about this sequence instead: Sign in, put coat in cubby, wash hands, and find a quiet activity in an open interest area.
+What do you want children to do when they enter the room?
+Be specific and consider using a predictable sequence instead: Sign in, put coat in cubby, wash hands, and find a quiet activity in an open interest area.
 See how these details could help all children be more successful?